Transcending the Mundane

 With all due respect to Denise Austin, this was not “Yoga Buns,” to be sure.
 The level of discipline and commitment such practices took when directed toward higher, spiritual ends, was so drastic as to exclude most all but the privileged elite of traditional China.
 The demands made upon one’s time, resources, and—perhaps most of all—willpower, would be enough to make even today’s most extreme of athletes shudder.

 Consider how some old-time aspirants gave a whole new meaning to “do or die.”
 The person would climb into a cliff-side cave with the help of a rope, only to then cut the rope, determined to either cultivate to enlightenment or perish—slowly and certainly hungrily—trying.
 Others took often-toxic alchemical potions, knowing their risks.
-These were not escapists, however, but persons intensely devoted to confronting the most pressing facet of reality they knew: the human condition.
+These were not escapists, however, but people intensely devoted to confronting the most pressing facet of reality they knew: the human condition.
 Mortality was not so much a given, as a challenge.

 The image of a carefree Taoism and warm-fuzzy Buddhism, popular in the West, belie this fact.
 According to Kirkland, this has to do with a series of botches.
 Taoism and similar Eastern spiritual arts were “deeply misunderstood” and “falsely imagined” in the West, he claims.
 Narcissistic, commercially minded folk have misrepresented such practices as teaching “going with the flow” and “just being spontaneous.”
 Indeed, books purportedly on Taoism and Zen often read remarkably like “Chicken Soup for the Soul.”
 The result is a growing literature on Taoism and its kin that amount to “mindless fluff,” in Kirkland’s opinion.